 Starting with a few mature goats can be a great way to go, as they will he heartier and less dependent on you.
 It’s easy to be excited about cute baby goats, but mature goats can be just as much fun, and far more relaxing.

 Before you bring home goats for the first time, make sure that you are zoned to be able to keep them on your property.
 Nothing is more disappointing than investing the time and money into getting goats established, only to be told they have to go.

 Find a good veterinarian in the area that sees goats.
 There will come a time when you will need one, I promise.

 Read!
 Make sure you’re getting the right kind of goat for what you’re looking for.
 Do your research to make sure you’re buying from a well-established breeder with a disease free herd.
-Do what you can to learn about basic goat behavior, proper nutrition, basic health concerns, and more, so that your goat keeping days are only filled with good surprises.
+Do what you can to learn about basic goat behavior, proper nutrition, and basic health concerns.
+The more you know about your new goats, the more days you will have only filled with good surprises.